vaseouline/slardcraft/README.md

 -hero of the village sound for all players when a mega diamond is mined.
 -breakdown anvil sound when crafting broken diamond and ore. also grants exp.
--New bong water potion. brew grass or tall grass, all variants including lingering for hotboxing, for potion of nausea
+-New bong water potion. brew grass or tall grass, all variants including lingering for hotboxing, for potion of nausea -New potion of haste with all of the variants.
+Follow timings for other potions.
+--For now may be easier to modify speed potion with fancy sugar in crafting table. kind of sucks but it is what it is.
+We can just make the haste 1/2 and long variant for solo use.
+--or possibly cookies are good enough? might make potions a 1.1 feature -readd repair of vanilla and legal items in anvil

 v1.2 New PVP features
 -Duel mode.
 Wager a bet.
 Tax one diamond.
 Don't lose inv on death.
 Respawn on point of death.